Holding Out | Returning Home Book 4

 Now available from these ebook stores!

-She’s done being a virgin.
+She wants him to be her first.
 He’s willing to help her out.
-Only now he has a problem of his own: He can’t stop wanting more.
+Only now he can’t stop wanting more.

 Now available from these ebook stores!